imrefazekas/connect-rest/README.md

 otherwise error response will be sent with status code 401 claiming: 'API_KEY is required.'.

+## Logging
+In the option object passed to the constructore, , there is an optional parameter 'logger', which enables the logging functionality:

+	var options = {
+    	'apiKeys': [ '849b7648-14b8-4154-9ef2-8d1dc4c2b7e9' ],
+    	'discoverPath': 'discover',
+    	'logger': 'connect-rest'
+	};

+or

+	var options = {
+	    'apiKeys': [ '849b7648-14b8-4154-9ef2-8d1dc4c2b7e9' ],
+	    'discoverPath': 'discover',
+	    'logger': loggerInstance
+	};

+You can set a string, which will be interpret as the name of the logger seen in the logs, or passing a bunyan instance to be used.
+In the absence of 'logger' property, no logs will be made.
+The connect-rest will use level 'info' for entry and exit points of services and 'debug' for the milestones of all internal processes.

 ## Server - extracted from the tests